 What is the truth?

-|Moisture||Water is laminate flooring's mortal enemy.
-Eventually, water will find its way to the core.||Only the laminate core matters.
-With precautions, water can be kept away from the core.|
+|Moisture||Water is laminate flooring's worst enemy.
+Eventually, water will find its way to the core.||Install the laminate flooring with tight seams.
+Make sure that edges are sealed.|

 With those considerations, laminate flooring is on more of an equal footing with other types of materials such as solid hardwood and engineered wood.

 At some point, you will get your laminate wet in either of two ways: from ordinary use or from a catastrophic event.
 Ordinary use means that you slosh water out of the pasta pan onto the floor and quickly mop it up.
 Catastrophic event means that your dishwasher supply line leaks and you do not discover the mess for three days.

 As long as you address the overriding concern of moisture, you can install laminate flooring in the kitchen.
 If you want to eliminate worries about moisture, install sheet vinyl or luxury vinyl plank (LVP).
 In terms of appearance, LVP is a close contender with laminate and it is 100-percent waterproof.